-Poignant letter from René Char to Paul ÉLUARD shortly before his death.
+A poignant letter from René Char to Paul Éluard shortly before his death.
 1952.

-“This revolt of my youth against injustice or the fatal comes back to me because of you, this affection that I have for you so old that it seems to me the very feeling of friendship and poetry. »
+"This youthful revolt against injustice or fate returns to me because of you, because of this affection I have for you, so ancient that it seems to me the very essence of friendship and poetry."

 2.500